Audrey-cK/my-phase-3-project-Recipe-book/README.md

 models.py: Contains the data models for User, Recipe, and Step. cli.py: Contains the CLI logic for interacting with the user. test_script.py: Contains test scripts to verify the functionality of the application (optional).

-Contributing
+## Contribution

-Contributions are welcome!
+- **Contributions**: are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

-License
-This project is licensed under the MIT License.

-csharp
-Copy code

-### Note

-- Replace `https://github.com/yourusername/recipe-book-manager.git` with your actual GitHub repository URL.
-- The instructions assume that you are using a virtual environment to manage dependencies.
-If not, you can install the dependencies globally.
-- Adjust the project structure description if you add or change files.